VaibhavHaswani/textract-plus/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Which filetype should textract support?**
+**Which filetype should textract-plus support?**
-A clear and concise description of file types you think textract should be able to process.
+A clear and concise description of file types you think textract-plus should be able to process.

 **Which external software (python or command line tool), can parse the requested file type** A clear and concise description of tools that can parse the desired filetype.